iodepo/odis-arch/_sources/indexing/index.md

 ### Web UI

 As mentioned, if you wish to serve a web UI for the index, then you can leverage this setup to serve that.
 Again, this is optional and your web site can be hosted elsewhere and simply call to the index in compliance with CORS settings.
-Some tailes on this can be found in the [Interfaces](./user.md) section.

 ### Alternatives